RobertEngen/lrts/README.md

 ```

 ## Future Improvements
-1. Official documentation and usage webpage
+1. Official documentation and usage webpage.
 2. Adding the ability to provide database credentials that allow serialized task results to be stored off of the scheduler/application/worker stack that are fetched only when the application needs them reducing memory overhead on application/scheduler/workers.
-3. The library is extremely resilient to worker/scheduler disconnects & crashes but if the application that submitted the work disconnects or crashes workers will discard their results and the scheduler will remove all queued jobs and cancel running jobs.
+3. The library is extremely resilient to worker/scheduler disconnects & crashes, but if the application that submitted the work disconnects or crashes workers will discard their results and the scheduler will remove all queued jobs and cancel running jobs.
 A major improvement would be to allow workers to finish their scheduled tasks serialize and save the results and have the scheduler continue running scheduled work while giving the application a very generous time frame to respond.

 ## Is this a Dask Replacement?
 It depends on your use case.
-If you are currently using Dask to spawn long running processes on worker machines that work independently of eachother then yes, `lrts` can replace Dask and provide you with additional tools centered around independent paralell processing that dask does not have available.
+If you are currently using Dask to spawn long-running processes on worker machines that work independently of each-other then yes, `lrts` can replace Dask and provide you with additional tools centered around independent parallel processing that dask does not have available.

-If your tasks strongly depend on each other, or you are looking for mature integrations with various libraries such as numpy then Dask or a combination of `lrts` and Dask may be the correct choice.
+If your tasks strongly depend on each other, or you are looking for mature integrations with various libraries such as Numpy then Dask or a combination of `lrts` and Dask may be the correct choice.

 ## Final Thoughts